joshtanenbaum/workshop-frontend-framework/README.md

 </html>
 ```
-It is best practice to download `Vue` through `npm`.
+It is generally best practice to download `Vue` through `npm`.
 However, since we promised to not give you extra headache for the setup, we will keep our promise.
 Here, copy the following script inside the `<body>` part.
 We'll also link in our external main.js file
 ```html
 <script src="https://unpkg.com/vue"></script>
 <script src="main.js"></script>